ThomasDuke/mail-header-customizer/README.md

 ### From :
 Enter the e-mail address which will be the source of the e-mail.
-As this address will be hard-coded in the e-mail headers, you can either enter an e-mail address only, or in the format ```bash Thomas <test@example.com>```.
+As this address will be hard-coded in the e-mail headers, you can either enter an e-mail address only, or in the format ```Thomas <test@example.com>```.
 In the former case, the recipient will only see "test" as the source username, whereas in the latter, the username will be "Thomas".
 For DMARC Check functionality, you need to enter an address, not just a domain name.

 ### To :